JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/3-functional-programming/is_js_functional.md

 ### 4.3.1 Ramda

 The library is designed specifically for a functional programming style, one that makes it easy to create functional pipelines, one that never mutates user data.
-Ramda includes all favorite list-manipulation functions you expect, e.g. map, filter, reduce, find, etc. Ramda methods are automatically curried.
+Ramda includes all of the favorite list-manipulation functions you expect, e.g. map, filter, reduce, find, etc. Ramda methods are automatically curried.
 For example, _Listing 4.5_.
 The function `multiply` returns another function, remembers the first arguments, and multiplies the first argument with the second one.

 ```js title="Listing 4.5 - curried multiplication"
 const double = R.multiply(2);